When Snoring is Caused by a Deviated Septum

 When snoring is caused by a deviated septum it can be very loud and the noise is created from a partial obstruction to the upper airway.
 Should the airway become completely obstructed it can lead to sleep apnea?
 Snoring is very common and it is also important to know that there are many potential causes.
 One of which is a deviated septum.

-The airway is normally a clear passage that experiences no disruption, however sometimes it becomes blocked from either enlarged tonsils or adenoids, nose congestion, excessive weight that leads to a narrowed passage or even a shift in the nasal septum.
+The airway is normally a clear passage that experiences no disruption, however, sometimes it becomes blocked from either enlarged tonsils or adenoids, nose congestion, the excessive weight that leads to a narrowed passage or even a shift in the nasal septum.

 In the middle of the nose is a tissue that can be felt by placing a finger in your nostril and this tissue is the nasal septum.

-Sometimes this tissue can shift to the left or right and around 80 percent of people have a deviated septum.
-It could become deviated because of a recent trauma, broken nose or it could even be genetic.
+Sometimes this tissue can shift to the left or right and around 80 per cent of people have a deviated septum.
+It could become deviated because of recent trauma, broken nose or it could even be genetic.
 When this shift occurs it leads to having a hard time breathing on that side and even snoring.